Protein Analysis Techniques Explained

 Most proteins fold into unique three-dimensional structures.
 The shape that a protein folds into naturally is known as its native conformation.
 While most proteins can fold unassisted through the chemical properties of their amino acids, others require the aid of molecular chaperones.
 There are four distinct aspects of a protein’s structure:

-- SDS-PAGE: This method separates proteins mainly on the basis of molecular weight as opposed to charge or folding.
-It is a technique that is widely used in biochemistry, forensics, genetics and molecular biology.
+The most commonly used technique for protein separation is sodium dodecyl sulfate polyacrylamide gel electrophoresis (SDS-PAGE).
+Proteins can be separated according to solubility, size, charge and binding affinity.
+SDS-PAGE separates proteins mainly on the basis of molecular weight as opposed to charge or folding.
+It’s a technique that’s widely used in biochemistry, forensics, genetics and molecular biology.

 - Isoelectric Focussing: In this method, different molecules are separated by their electric charge differences.
 This technique is a type of zone electrophoresis that is usually performed in a gel and takes advantage of the fact that a molecule’s charge changes with the pH of its surroundings.

 - Chromatic Methods: There are two chromatic methods frequently used for protein separation – high-performance liquid chromatography and thin-layer chromatography.
 Both these methods are particularly useful adjuncts to gel-based approaches.
 Although chromatography is a common technique in biochemistry laboratories used for purification, identification and quantification of protein mixtures, laser diffraction is traditionally used for pre-column size and polydispersity management.

 - Two-dimensional Gel Electrophoresis: This is a powerful gel-based method commonly used to analyse complex samples in the interest of characterising the full range of proteins in the sample, not just a few specific proteins.